background-img-buses-trains

 Trip Summary

-On most days, there is one scheduled train that travels from Charlottesville to Richmond.
-The train trip from Charlottesville to Richmond is usually about 5 hours and 43 minutes long.
+2 trains operate daily from Charlottesville to Richmond.
+The train trip from Charlottesville to Richmond is usually about 6 hours and 59 minutes long.
 However, traveling on the fastest Amtrak train can get you there in as little as 3 hours and 4 minutes.

 Distance66 mi (106 km)